scipopt/scip/tests/README.md

 **NOTE** This assumes that `SCIP` was compiled with `OPT=dbg SHARED=true`.

 This command will check for [Criterion](http://criterion.readthedocs.io/en/master/) in ./Criterion, download and install it if not found, and compile and run all tests in `src/`.
+If you already have installed Criterion on you system, execute `touch Criterion` or `mkdir Criterion` before calling make.

 **NOTE** Some tests might need to include c files from SCIP.
 For tests to be recompilied the included c file gets recompiled, run `make depend`.